-One of my goals as a parent is to engrain a love of reading and books for my children.
+One of my goals as a parent is to engrain a love of reading and books in my children.

 These activities have become a special something that in particular, Miss 4 and I do together.

-Lynley Dodd’s Hairy Maclary has been a long time favourite story book in our house.
-I have many memories reading our Hairy Maclary Treasury over and over to Miss 7 while Miss 4 was nursing as a newborn.
+Lynley Dodd’s Hairy Maclary has been a long-time favourite storybook in our house.
+I have many memories of reading our Hairy Maclary Treasury over and over to Miss 7 while Miss 4 was nursing as a newborn.
 Each time I set eyes upon that book, so many memories come flooding back.

 Learning that Hairy was featured in the Book Play Pack series was exciting.

 Activity 1: Sequencing and Retelling